andrejsstepanovs/slim-api/README.md

 and point your browser to [http://localhost:8080][5]

-Initially application will not be return nothing useful except slim frameworks 404 page.
+Initially application will return decorated 404 page.

 ### Routing

-To set up routing, please uncomment $configData = array(...) line in index.php file.
+Set up routing by uncommenting $configData = array(..) line in index.php.
 Then create new routing class.

 *Namespace \Api and path src/ was set up in your composer.json*